Easy Chicken Pozole Verde (Pozole Verde de Pollo)

 Top tip

 Canned hominy can be found in the Mexican food aisle at your favorite grocery store.
-I often find a better selection and Mexican markets.
+I often find a better selection and Mexican markets or online like this brand.

 Recipe FAQs